llovee91/wdiEat-whatdoIEat/README.md

 # Technologies
 wdiEat was built using HTML, CSS, Bootstrap, Javascript, JQuery library, Node and Express libraries, and MongoDB.

+## Third Party APIs
+1. Geolocation: geolocation was used to get the current location of the user.
+However, geolocation requires permissions from users so it would fail if a user denies to share their location.
+2. Freegeoips: POST request was made to freegeoip to obtain an estimated longitude, latitude and city of the user’s current location.
+Freegeoips does not require permission from the user thus it was used as a backup in case if a user denies to share their location.
+3. Yelp: GET request was made to Yelp to obtain a list of restaurants that best match the user’s needs.

 # Wireframe
 ![alt tag](https://raw.githubusercontent.com/llovee91/wdiEat-whatdoIEat/master/public/images/wireframe.png)